danzatt/tpm2_algtest_live/README.md

 The image is currently based on Fedora 31, so it is recommended to be built on Fedora 31 host.
+Current pre-built version is available at https://www.fi.muni.cz/~xzatovic/algtest-usb-disk-v2.img

 # Dependencies